 Gardening is not solely a hobby for adults.
 Children can learn to take care of plants at a very young age.

-The biodegradable waste that your family produces through your meals should be placed on a compost pit.
-After the organic materials have been decomposed, it can be used to fertilize the soil in your garden and nourish the plants that you grow.
+The biodegradable waste that your family produces through your meals should be placed in a compost pit.
+After the organic materials have been decomposed, they can be used to fertilize the soil in your garden and nourish the plants that you grow.

 It might also encourage them to eat more healthily, too.
 They might be more likely to eat the fruits and vegetables that they grew on their own.